Mitt Romney Explains Why He Voted To Convict Donald Trump

 Per The Hill, Romney said that the former commander-in-chief is clearly guilty of the charge made by the Democratic-controlled House of Representatives.

-“Trump incited the insurrection against Congress by using the power of his office to summon his supporters to Washington on January 6th and urging them to march on the Capitol during the counting of electoral votes,” Romney began.
+"Trump incited the insurrection against Congress by using the power of his office to summon his supporters to Washington on January 6th and urging them to march on the Capitol during the counting of electoral votes," he began.

 "He did this despite the obvious and well known threats of violence that day," the senator continued, stating that Trump betrayed the Constitution by provoking violence against members of Congress and then-Vice President Mike Pence.